9 Normal Human Responses To A Global Pandemic

 1. Feelings of anxiety

-You may feel generalized fear, anxiety, panic, and/or overwhelm.
+You may feel generalized fear, anxiety, social anxiety, panic, and/or overwhelm.
 These feelings may be constant or you may experience waves of these emotions.
 A global pandemic is definitely a cause to increase your feelings of anxiety.
 You may find yourself worrying about the future and the safety or health of your loved ones.
 You may even experience an increase in generalized anxiety symptoms which usually come about as irrational thoughts that cause you to feel overwhelmed.
 It makes sense that you may find yourself worrying about the future since there is not a clear timeline of when things will go back to as they were before the spread of COVID-19.

 These anxious symptoms are normal to experience, but they can become unbearable and they may take up all of your thoughts.
 If you find that your anxiety is negatively impacting a big part of your life (i.e. your relationships, job, sleep, eating, etc.) then this may be a good time for you to start counseling so that you can manage these anxious symptoms.